 IEEE’s smart cities conference brought the world to Toronto

-This year’s two-day IEEE (Institute of Electrical and Electronics Engineers) Canada Electrical Power and Energy Conference (EPEC 2018, external link) was held Oct.
+This year’s two-day IEEE (Institute of Electrical and Electronics Engineers) Canada Electrical Power and Energy Conference (EPEC 2018, external link, opens in new window) was held Oct.
 10 and 11 at Ryerson University.
 Hosted by the IEEE and the Centre for Urban Energy (CUE), this was the 18th edition of the prestigious event and the first time it had taken place in Toronto.
 This year’s event brought together over 175 attendees from across Canada and around the globe.
 Australia, Brazil, China, Finland, Germany, Iceland, Indonesia, Iran, Japan, Poland, Slovakia, South Africa, Sweden, Uganda, United Arab Emirates and United States were all represented.
 The theme for 2018 was “Clean Technologies for Smart Cities”.

 Notable speakers included Maike Luiken, president of IEEE Canada, and Parveen Verma, head of network planning and engineering at Tata Power Delhi Distribution Limited.
 Bala Venkatesh, conference chair and academic director of CUE, kicked off the conference by welcoming all the attendees from around the world and introducing Luiken, who delivered a short address to set the stage.